learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

-The Django framework generates a CSRF token per session and requires it (via `{% csrf_token %}` template tag) in every `POST`, `PUT`, `PATCH`, `DELETE` form.
+The Django framework generates a CSRF token per session and requires it (via `csrf_token` template tag) in every `POST`, `PUT`, `PATCH`, `DELETE` form.
 It also sets the `csrftoken` cookie with `SameSite=Lax` by default.
 Rails does the same with `protect_from_forgery`.
 Modern SPAs that use `Authorization: Bearer` headers for API calls are inherently CSRF-immune for those calls — which is one reason the JWT-in-memory + Authorization-header pattern is preferred over session cookies for SPA authentication in high-security applications.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>